allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * Mix technologies in a single workflow.
 * Develop batch and streaming in the same project.

-BigFlow is a framework, not a template.
+BigFlow is a framework, not a scaffold.
 There is very little code generated.
 You can manipulate configuration to build a custom project setup.

 Deployed processes start from the Docker environment.
 Thanks to that, you can create any environment you want.
 Docker